 On the one hand, ESWT is just a “more is better” version of standard US, because it is often used with the same imprecise clinical intention to stimulate/provoke tissues.
-On the other hand, because it was originally developed for smashing gall stones, ESWT is strong enough to actually disrupt tissue, such as calcifications in tendons — which is a nice precise clinical goal and an whole different kettle of fish.
+On the other hand, because it was originally developed for smashing gall stones, ESWT is strong enough to actually disrupt tissue, such as calcifications in tendons — which is a nice precise clinical goal and a whole different kettle of fish.

-I didn’t think it would be like this.
-For years now, I’ve been looking forward to delving deeper into this topic, assuming that there had to be a pile of science about it.
+That’s not a lot to go on, and it’s typical.
+It’s a bit shocking.
 We’re talking about ultrasound, here: one of the staples of physical therapy!
-It practically defines the experience of going to a physiotherapists.
+It’s not a fringe treatment.
+It practically defines the experience of going to a physiotherapist.
 Everyone has had that cold gel slapped on an injury, and felt that tingling, penetrating … placebo?

 This does not mean that US never works for anyone.
 It does mean that it has been prescribed and sold to patients for decades with unjustified confidence.
 And that is not cool.

 The discouraging state of what little ultrasound evidence there is

 In most cases I consider ultrasound less than useless — that's 8-10 minutes wasted that could be used doing something that might actually help.

 Jason Silvernail, DPT, Board-Certified in Orthopedic Physical Therapy, in an internet forum discussion

 Ultrasound is an unusually easy treatment to test scientifically.10 If it works reasonably well, then the results should be pretty clear.
 Just compare results in patients who received real ultrasound to patients who get a fake instead!
 And yet there are just a few dozen such experiments in the scientific literature, and most of them are seriously flawed.
 Conclusions from evidence reviews like this one from van der Windt et al are typical: